ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/using_docking.md

 Note that the robot is able to overcome:

 - Large distances away from the dock staging pose, as long as the dock was in view
-- Able to detect the dock’s offsets and compute controls to dock successfully - including when we manually move it during and between runs
+- Able to detect the dock's offsets and compute controls to dock successfully - including when we manually move it during and between runs
 - Dock repeatedly with a 100% success rate due to the detections and charging state feedback

 This script demonstrates the essential use of the Docking Server.